 1 Blog Post Template 1: Query Post Structure

-A query post is designed to answer a specific question that readers may commonly search for online.
-Think of it as if someone is coming to you for quick, straightforward advice.
-The aim is to deliver valuable information in a conversational, easy-to-digest way.
+A query post is designed to answer a specific question your readers are searching for online.
+Think of it as someone coming to you for quick, straightforward advice.
+Your goal is to give them a clear, useful answer in a way that’s easy to follow.

-Most query posts are concise, typically ranging from 800 to 1,300 words.
-Writing one is like giving someone quick, practical advice in response to a direct question.
+Most query posts are concise, usually between 800 and 1,300 words.
+Writing one is a lot like answering a friend’s direct question with practical advice.

-For instance, imagine you’re an experienced gardener, and someone at a community event asks, ‘How do you start a vegetable garden at home?’
-You’d likely start with a quick, straightforward answer, like, ‘To start, choose a sunny spot, clear the area, and test your soil.’
-Then, you can expand on these points based on the person’s interest.
+For instance, imagine someone asks you, ‘How do you start a vegetable garden at home?’
+You can respond: Choose a sunny spot, clear the area, and test your soil.’

 Structure of a Query Post